Explore as a

 Part of an annual Government grant from Vote Science & Innovation, which enables the Society to deliver against the functions under its Act, provides funding for the Society’s expert advice and research practice work.

-The team also works with the Society’s Communications and Outreach team to publish and distribute the advice.
+The team also works with the Society’s External Engagement team to publish and distribute the advice.

 Return to top